dustbuster/starwars_users.json/README.md

-# 🛸 Star Wars Character Directory
+# 🛸 Star Wars Character Directory User Data

 This project contains a generated JSON dataset of **Star Wars** characters, complete with: